omkarcloud/botasaurus/README.md

 )
 ```

-Note that using headless mode makes the bot much easier to detect by services like Cloudflare and Datadome.
-So, use headless mode only when scraping websites that are not protected by Cloudflare, Datadome or similar services.
+Note that using headless mode makes the browser much easier to identify by services like Cloudflare and Datadome.
+So, use headless mode only when scraping websites that don't use such services.

 #### Chrome Extensions